 So please – pour a glass of your favorite wine and enjoy!

-- FACT: The lawsuit alleging that some California wines are unsafe is baseless.
+- FACT: The lawsuit alleging that some California wines were unsafe was baseless and dismissed by the court.
 Get the facts.

 - FACT: Air, soil, water & food all contain trace amounts of arsenic.
 Read the science.

 - FACT: Wine in the U.S. is regularly tested by the federal government & poses no health risk.
 See the data.

 - FACT: Wines sold in the U.S. are safe to consume.
 Learn the truth.

 Arsenic occurs naturally in air, soil, water and food.

 As an agricultural product, wines from around the world contain trace amounts of arsenic as do fruits, vegetables, grains, water, juice and other beverages.
 This is nothing new.